The 9 Hour Small Business Tune-Up Hour-3

 Get one or two large filing cabinets with lockable drawers and organize them as follows:

-One drawer for customer files, including all paperwork regarding your customers.
-Each customer should have their own file, organized alphabetically by last name.
+One drawer for client files, including all paperwork regarding your customers.
+Each client should have their own file, organized alphabetically by last name.
 Each file may contain information such as sale transactions, personal information, support issues, unresolved issues, contracts, etc.

 One drawer for suppliers’ files, including all paperwork information related to your suppliers.
 Each supplier should have his own file, organized alphabetically by company name.
 Each file may contain information such as purchases, company information, unresolved issues, contracts, product lines, etc.